Mexico - Country Commercial Guide

 Safety and Security

-The sale of safety and security equipment and services represents terrific opportunities in Mexico, making this the best prospect industry sector for U.S. exporters.
+The sale of both safety and security equipment and services represent terrific opportunities in Mexico, making this a best prospect industry sector for U.S. exporters.
 This section includes a market overview and trade data.

 Overview

-The safety and security market shows strong demand for products and services from the government, private enterprises, and consumer buyers.
+The safety and security market shows strong demand for products and services from the government, private enterprise, and consumer buyers.
 For purposes of this report, ‘security’ means deterring and responding to criminal threats, and prevention solutions.
-By ‘safety’ we mean addressing the risk of accidents, workplace protection, and industrial safety.
-Natural hazards or disasters, are considered part of the public security market.
+‘Safety’ encompasses the risk of accidents, workplace protection, and industrial safety.
+Natural hazards and disasters are considered part of the public security market.

-The safety and security sector includes equipment, solutions, and services used for public security, personal protection, residential security, industrial safety, corporate facilities, and infrastructure protection (access control, ID, perimeter security), as well as diverse solutions and systems designed for law enforcement and defense usage.
+The safety and security sector includes equipment, solutions, and services used for public security, personal protection, residential security, industrial safety, corporate facilities, and infrastructure protection (access control, ID, perimeter security), as well as diverse solutions and systems designed for law enforcement and defense.

 New technologies have entered the market due to security trends and consumer habits.
-Increased demand in this sector accelerates supplier competition, but it also drives more sophisticated buying decisions and interest in advanced solutions.
+Increased demand in this sector accelerates supplier competition while driving more sophisticated buying decisions and interest in advanced solutions.
 The security market reflects Mexico’s large urban populations, development levels, public security policies, and strength of local and state authorities.
 There are many additional factors in the country’s evolving approaches to the rule of law, from historical attitudes and education levels to criminal justice reform and law enforcement challenges.

-The following tables provide the most recent estimates indicating the approximate market size for the range of safety and security products and services in Mexico.
+The following tables provide the most recent estimates indicating the approximate market size for safety and security products and services in Mexico.

-Table: Mexico Safety and Security Products and Services Market Size Estimate
+Mexico Safety and Security Products and Services Market Size Estimates

 2020